jordanott/RelationalLocalization/README.md

 <p align="center">
     <img src="figure/RN.png" height="350"/>
 </p>
+(Santoro et. al, 2017)

 In addition to the RN model, **a baseline model** which consists of convolutional layers followed by MLPs is also provided in this implementation.

-### Sort-of-CLEVR Cube World
+## Sort-of-CLEVR Cube World

 To verify the effectiveness of RNs, a synthesized **VQA dataset** is proposed in the paper named Sort-of-CLEVR.
 The dataset consists of paired questions and answers as well as images containing colorful shapes.